Offering your expertise and experience to the AP Program can be both professionally and personally rewarding.

 Past Visiting Fellows in Course and Exam Design include:

-- AP English Literature: David Faulkner, Cornell University, and Domino Perez, University of Texas - Austin
+- AP English Literature: David Faulkner, Cornell University, and Domino Perez, University of Texas at Austin

-- AP German: James Rankin, Princeton University and Margaret Gonglewski, George Washington University
+- AP German Language: James Rankin, Princeton University, and Margaret Gonglewski, George Washington University

-- AP Physics C: Stefan Jeglinksi, University of North Carolina, Chapel Hill
+- AP Physics C: Stefan Jeglinksi, University of North Carolina at Chapel Hill

-- AP Seminar: Denise Comer, Duke University and Robert Crosnoe, University of Texas - Austin
+- AP Seminar: Denise Comer, Duke University, and Robert Crosnoe, University of Texas at Austin

 Become an AP Reader